 How to reduce back pain, reduce tension and stress

 The Chiropractic Controversy

 Chiropractic treatment is still very controversial.
 Critics insist that the effects of chiropractic treatment are simply a placebo effect.
 Because you believe the treatment relieves your pain, it does.
-So, has the big improvement in my back pain been simply a placebo effect?
+So, was the big improvement in my back pain simply a placebo effect?

-The care I have been receiving from the chiropractor has been completely conventional, if you consider physical therapy and sports medicine to be conventional.
+The care I received from the chiropractor was completely conventional if you consider physical therapy and sports medicine to be conventional.
 I have no idea what kind of care a patient with a problem different from mine would receive.
 There is no doubt that chiropractic treatment was built on pseudoscientific ideas but that does not necessarily mean that all treatments offered by chiropractors have no scientific basis.

 If you suffer from back pain, you can give chiropractic a try to see if it works for you.
-You should go to your primary care physician first to get a recommendation on the best course of treatment.
+You should go to your Primary Care Physician first to get a recommendation on the best course of treatment.
 It may be a good idea to get an X-ray done first to ensure that chiropractic treatment will be safe.
-You should also ask your PCP to recommend a good chiropractor.
-There are a lot of them and I'm sure some are probably a lot better than others.
-Chiropractor visits aren't expensive and are often covered by insurance, so if you give it a try to it doesn't work, it won't cost too much.
+You should also ask your PCP if they think chiropractic will work for you and if yes to recommend a good chiropractor.
+There are a lot of them and some are better than others.
+Check out reviews as well.
+Some chiropractors have a lot of negative reviews and should be avoided.
+A bad chiropractor could end up making your pain worse.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.